webix-hub/docs/data/desktop/calendar.md

 })
 ~~~

 With timepicker enabled, time is shown below month view within the calendar body.
-There're three options for the clock:
+There are three options for the clock:

 - If the time is defined in the *new Date(YYYY, MM, DD, HH, mm)* constructor, it's shown according to the specified values;
 - If date is set with no time specified (new Date(2012, 3, 16)) - the clock shows midnight;